p-lr/MapCompose/Readme.md

   * [x] Map with markers
   * [x] Center on marker with animation
   * [x] Map with paths
+  * [ ] Custom views

 * Publication
   * [ ] Publish on maven central, under `ovh.plrapps.mapcompose`, artifact id `mapcompose`

+## Design changes and differences with MapView

+* In MapView, you had to define bounds before you could add markers.
+There's no more such concept in MapCompose.
+Now, coordinates are normalized.
+For example, (x=0.5, y=0.5) is a point located at the center of the map.
+Normalized coordinates are easier to reason about, and application code can still translate this coordinate system to a custom one.